vcholak/spring-cloud-sentence/README.md

 We want to change an app configuration without restarting the app.

-With all servers and apps running, update one of the words properties of application.yml in the config-data directory, and push the change to the GitHub repository.
+With all servers and services running, update one of the words properties in config-data/application.yml, and push the change to the GitHub repository.

-Then issue the following POST request to the config server:
+Then issue the following POST request to Config server:

   ```
   curl -X POST http://localhost:8001/bus/refresh